 You May Be Able To Sue in Deep River, IA Small Claims in Other Situations.
 For Example:

 - If you are suing about a car accident that occurred in Deep River, IA.

 - If you are suing about a security deposit and the leased premises are located in Deep River, IA.

 - If you are suing about damage to your house that occurred in Deep River, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Deep River, IA County then you would be able to sue your landlord in Deep River, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Deep River, IA Small Claims Court?

 You can always sue an individual Deep River, IA Small Claims Court if they live in Deep River, IA County.
 You can always sue a company in Deep River, IA Small Claims Court if their business is located in Deep River, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Deep River, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes